-Gyms and parks are the most probable places to contract infections from others.
-Nevertheless, a few simple measures are all that takes to keep safe.
+Infections at the gym or a park isn’t too common.
+In fact, these two are the most probable places to contract infections from other folks around us.
+Nevertheless, a few simple and completely doable measures are all that one requires to keep safe.

 Have you ever thought that while you’re visiting a gym to get yourself fit and healthy, you’re actually exposed to the risk of contracting an infection from a fellow gym member?
 Every single equipment in the gym goes through the hands of several people ranging from few to hundreds (depending on the popularity of the gym) in a day.
 It’s likely that a few of them might be sick with a n infection as common as common cold.

 Several of the infections are air-borne or fomite-borne (transmitted through the usage of infected articles) which are easy to contract in a populated gym.
 If you’re not careful you’re in for a shock.
-I’m sure catching a disease from the gym is the last thing you have on your mind.
+I’m sure catching infections at the gym is the last thing you have on your mind.
 Here are a few measures you could take to avoid a possible chance of contracting an infection.

-4. Always wear clean clothes to the gym.
+Always wear clean clothes to the gym.
 Change immediately after the gym and wash the gym clothes before you think about reusing them.
-Also, do not let those dirty clothes in the bag for any longer.
+Also, do not let those dirty clothes rest in the bag for long.
 The longer they stay unclean, more chances of contamination.